-In fact, this past April, Google released a mobile-friendliness update to their ranking algorithm.
-This served as an ultimatum for webmasters: make your site more mobile friendly or it could impact its search engine rankings.
+In fact, this past April, Google released a mobile-friendliness update to its ranking algorithm.
+This served as an ultimatum for webmasters: make your site more mobile-friendly or it could impact its search engine rankings.

 Here are a few different approaches to take when trying to break it to your client that it is time to redesign.
 If the value of having a mobile-friendly design doesn’t sway them, maybe another tactic, such as keeping up with their competitors, will.

 Before you approach your client with the need for a redesign, take a look at their competitors’ websites.
 What are those businesses offering that your client is not?
 Are their sites easier to navigate?
 Do they have better images?
 Do they do a better job with social media interaction?

 Make a list of the things on these sites you think you can implement as well or better than their competitors in a redesign.
 The best business phone service at the best prices.
 Stress that even a small thing, like finding a new audience on social media, can make a big impact.